Making it easier to predict the future in business

 As we saw in our earlier blog, he wasn’t wrong.
 Our lives are littered with examples, from the mundane (the 3.10 at Haydock) to the important (the inability of pollsters and other pundits to gauge voter intent in the last few British elections and referenda), of our inability to accurately predict the future, even a future about which we might have some knowledge and insight.
 The Canadian economist J.K.
 Galbraith is famously supposed to have pointed out that “There are two kinds of forecasters: those who don’t know and those who don’t know they don’t know”.

 The perils of being indecisive

 When we can’t, or won’t, predict, our world gums up.
 We become indecisive; we postpone decisions because we are less certain about how they might play out.
 We wait for more certainty – which often doesn’t come.
 For most organisations this is incredibly risky, because it means not changing in a world which is changing around them, and then having to react quickly to something that has happened.
-Our national angst of the past three years over Brexit has had this effect on many UK organisations, who would rather wait for the certainty of the outcome than take a step into the dark.
-For many that has unfortunately resulted in incidental expense on contingency planning as vastly-different short-term futures have emerged, with little national guidance (although plenty of political bombast) about what might, or might not, happen.
+Our national angst in the over Brexit had had this effect on many UK organisations, who would rather have waited for the certainty of the outcome than take a step into the dark.
+For many that unfortunately resulted in incidental expense on contingency planning as vastly-different short-term futures emerged, with little national guidance (although plenty of political bombast) about what might, or might not, happen.

 Brexit is just one example of how it is probably harder now than it has ever been to not only anticipate the future, but even to make sense of the present.
 This is, to be fair, not a feeling unique to our age.
 The despair of the inter-war period was beautifully summed up by the French poet Paul Valery in 1937: “L’avenir est comme le reste: il n’est plus ce qu’il était” (“the future, like everything else, is no longer quite what it used to be”).
 But it is a feeling that might be accentuated by the sheer volume of possible futures which confront us.